vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataconverter-gettypelibfrommetadata-method.md

 ms.assetid: 90eab7b3-1fae-4af4-8bce-f7bc0e188a99
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 208dd5ff2ba9eb450cac5a9807f0cd09852d5cf3
+ms.openlocfilehash: 9da4e34fa948db2fc73cbde813bac9b3430605ca
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777825"
+ms.locfileid: "74436256"
 ---
 # <a name="imetadataconvertergettypelibfrommetadata-method"></a>Método IMetaDataConverter::GetTypeLibFromMetaData
-Obtém um ponteiro para um `ITypeLib` instância que representa a biblioteca de tipos que tem os nomes de biblioteca e o módulo especificados.
+Gets a pointer to an `ITypeLib` instance that represents the type library that has the specified library and module names.

 ## <a name="syntax"></a>Sintaxe